 Do I Need a 4×4 to Drive in Costa Rica?

-Check our Costa Rica road conditions post to see what kind of car we recommend and what the road conditions are like for popular places in the country.
+Check our Costa Rica road conditions post to see what the road conditions are like for popular places.
+Always ask your host and check the places you want to visit to see what kind of car is required.

 What Side of the Road Does Costa Rica Drive On?